bips-hb/iml_exercise/README.md

 - Sheet 4 will be discussed on 24.11.2021

+- Sheet 5 will be discussed on 02.12.2021 (Thursday due "Teaching day")

 We hope you enjoy learning about interpretable machine learning with us!

 If you have any questions related to the exercise, feel free to write an email to Kristin Blesch (blesch@leibniz-bips.de) or Niklas Koenen (koenen@leibniz-bips.de)